PrakyathReddy/Shell-script-GitHub-Integration/README.md

 Execute the script

-$ ./list-users.sh PrakyathReddy Shell-script-GitHub-Integration
+$ ./list-users.sh PrakyathReddy Shell-script-GitHub-Integration<br>
-Listing users with READ access to the repo PrakyathReddy/Shell-script-GitHub-Integration:
+Listing users with READ access to the repo PrakyathReddy/Shell-script-GitHub-Integration:<br>
-Users with READ access to the repo PrakyathReddy/Shell-script-GitHub-Integration:
+Users with READ access to the repo PrakyathReddy/Shell-script-GitHub-Integration:<br>
-PrakyathReddy
+PrakyathReddy<br>